-In today’s episode, you’ll discover why your winning rate is so low—and how to fix it.
+In today’s episode, you’ll discover why your winning rate is so low—and how to fix it so that you would know how to increase win rate in trading as well.

 So tune in right now…

 Hey, hey, what’s up my friend?
-In today’s episode, I want to talk about why your winning rate is so low and what you can do about it.
+In today’s episode, I want to talk about why your winning rate is so low and what you can do about it to have high win rate trading strategies.

-1. You don’t understand the natural behaviour of the market
+1. You don’t understand the natural behavior of the market

 Here’s the deal, not all markets are created equal.
 For example, if you look through any long-term chart of the stock market, for example, the US stock market, you’ll see that it’s in a long-term uptrend.